Bookish events

 We have copies of these books in the bookshop or click on the titles to order from our Bookshop.org page.

-Some of our previous books have included: A Town Called Solace by Mary LawsonO Caledonia by Elspeth Barker, The Lincoln Highway by Amor Towles, A Single Rose by Muriel Barbery, The Five:the untold lives of the women killed by Jack the Ripper by Hallie Rubenhold, Cold Comfort Farm by Stella Gibbons, The Bookseller of Inverness by SG Maclean and Lessons in Chemistry by Bonnie Garmus.
-Needless to say, not everyone liked all of them, but they all lent themselves to lively discussion.
+Some of our previous books have included: A Town Called Solace by Mary LawsonO Caledonia by Elspeth Barker, A Single Rose by Muriel Barbery, The Five:the untold lives of the women killed by Jack the Ripper by Hallie Rubenhold, The Bookseller of Inverness by SG Maclean, Paper Cup by Karen Campbell and Lessons in Chemistry by Bonnie Garmus.

 BOOKMARK Festival: 5-6 October 2024